ClarisaD/DMUY4913E-SP19-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/syllabus.md

 * Framing and positioning
 * Storytelling, engaging, communicating, selling

-Students will conduct self assessments as well as be evaluated by the professor during or after midterm and at the end of the semester.
+Students will conduct self assessments as well as be evaluated by the professors during or after midterm and at the end of the semester.
 Any action without reflection is meaningless.
 Real learning only occurs as part of a reflective process.
 Reflection is studying your own practice as seriously as you study anything.
 It involves thinking about why, what, and how you create something.

 ### STUDENT RESPONSIBILITIES